lugmenn/portfolio/2024_02_02-dog_db_extraction1.md

-There does not appear to be an appreciable difference between number of tests completed by dogs of different breed types.
+The output didn't show an appreciable difference between number of tests completed by dogs of different breed types, however, statistical testing is required to have certainty.

 ## 3. Assess whether dog breeds and neutering are related to the number of tests completed